 If you are visiting a potential partner, please share this brief UCCS overview during your visit UCCS Overview.
 Prior to your visit, it is recommended that International Affairs and your supervisor are aware of your appointment (International Affairs, Director, Mandy Hansen, email@example.com).
 Marketing and recruitment materials can be obtained from International Admissions and Recruitment (firstname.lastname@example.org).

 An international partnership is defined as an active collaboration by the University of Colorado Colorado Springs faculty, staff, and/or administrators with colleagues at a university or organization (or multiple universities or organizations) in a country outside of the United States.
 This collaboration may include providing international academic experiences for students; faculty research and scholarship; teaching and mentoring; joint curriculum development; or other initiatives as determined by the participating universities or organizations.
 The collaboration should be actively pursued by individuals at participating partner institutions and should be of mutual benefit.
 The partnership should be sustainable and have the potential to expand over time.

 The Chancellor is the final approval authority for global partnerships and agreements.
-All proposed partnerships and agreements are reviewed by the Senior International Office/Director of Global Engagement, who makes recommendations for approval to the Chancellor.
+All proposed partnerships and agreements are reviewed by the Senior International Office/Director of International Affairs, who makes recommendations for approval to the Chancellor.
 The position may consult with key stakeholders to assist in evaluating specific partnership and agreement proposals.
 The agreement type, the primary organizations involved in the partnership/agreement, and other considerations will determine the consultation.